disha2sinha/Object-Oriented-Programming-in-Java/README.md

 5.As per Java naming convention, Method names should be camelcase while Constructor names should start with capital letter.

 ### CONSTRUCTOR OVERLOADING:

+In java,it is possible to define two or more constructor of the same class that obviously share the same name but their parameter declaration are different either in terms of number of parameters or type of the parameters or both.This process is called Constructor Overloading.

 **JAVA ACCESS MODIFIERS:**